Frequently Asked Questions

 22. Can I fly my drone in the park?

 Tides are constantly moving.
 The time on a tide table identifies when the water changes direction.
 Our automated greeting provides the tide times for the day you are calling; our attendants can provide tide times for other dates.
-We have current tide tables on this site, which can be used to determine the exact low or high tide for each day of your visit.
+We have current tide tables on this site (Tide Tables), which can be used to determine the exact low or high tide for each day of your visit.
 The tides change by approximately 50 minutes each day.

 During the new and full moon, when the sun and moon are aligned, there is a greater than normal gravitational pull, causing higher than normal tides.